iwashis/PF2025_MINIMCB/Markdowns/Projects/GrammarBasedParsers.md

 2. The parser builds a parse tree according to grammar rules
 3. Semantic actions are executed at appropriate points
 4. The resulting data structure (often an AST) is returned

-## Future Extensions

-- Visual grammar editor with real-time testing
-- Grammar analysis tools for detecting ambiguities
-- Error recovery strategy templates
-- Performance optimization suggestions
-- Integration with code generation frameworks

-By providing a declarative way to define syntax, this language makes parser development more accessible and maintainable.
-It separates the concerns of syntax definition from parsing implementation details, allowing developers to focus on the structure of their language rather than the mechanics of parsing algorithms.